okonovalenko/iota-ws-proxy/README.md

 # IOTA IRI WebSocket proxy

 IOTA IRI WebSocket server acts as a proxy between IRI service and other applications.
-It supports all standard IRI Api commands and can be configured to automatically call those commands and push via WebSocket.
+It supports all standard IRI API post commands, also can be configured to automatically call those commands and push via WebSocket to the client application.

 Please also see [iota-ws-client](https://github.com/okonovalenko/iota-ws-client)